UbiquityDotNET/Ubiquity.NET.Versioning/README.md

 ----
 <sup><a id="footnote_1">1</a></sup>See: [This issue](https://github.com/CK-Build/csemver.org/issues/2) which was reported upon
-testing this library and found inconsistencies.
+testing this library and found ambiguities.